 In addition to the adjustments to the dollar amount tests, the SEC is proposing to amend the net worth standard in the definition of “qualified client” under Rule 205-3 to exclude the value of a person’s primary residence from the determination of whether a person meets the definition of “qualified client” on the basis of his/her net worth.
 Although not required by the Dodd-Frank Act, this change is intended to correspond to the revised net worth standard for the definition of accredited investor under the Securities Act.
 However, when combined with the mandatory adjustment to the dollar amount test to account for inflation, this change could potentially bring about a dramatic shift in the number of clients who are eligible to be charged performance fees and may result in many advisers revising their traditional fee schedules to make up for the potential loss of revenue.

-Comments on the proposed revisions are due by July 11, 2011 and may be submitted using the SEC’s Internet comment form, or by sending an email to firstname.lastname@example.org and including File Number S7-17-11 on the subject line.
-For additional information, please contact Zac Rosenberg, Compliance Consultant by email at email@example.com or by phone at (619) 278-0020.
+Comments on the proposed revisions are due by July 11, 2011, and maybe submitted using the SEC’s Internet comment form, or by sending an email to firstname.lastname@example.org and including File Number S7-17-11 on the subject line.
+For additional information, contact us at (619) 278-0020 to schedule your consultation.